 Western Illinois University began as a teacher’s college.
 Originally called Western Illinois State Normal School, its classes were confined to one building, now known as Sherman Hall.
 Sherman Hall was then known by the unimaginative title of “Main Building.”
 In 1902 the university added a training school to Main Building in order to allow its students to obtain teaching experience in the classroom.
 As the student body expanded, they constructed a new building to house the training school.
 In the 1960s, as Western Illinois State Normal School became Western Illinois University, the Training School building was converted to house the Department of English and Journalism and renamed Simpkins Hall.

-For years, students and faculty in Simpkins Hall have told stories about the ghost of an adolescent girl, but she is only one of the apparitions rumored to haunt the 71-year-old building.
+For years, students and faculty in Simpkins Hall have told stories about the ghost of an adolescent girl, but she is only one of the apparitions rumoured to haunt the 71-year-old building.
 Many other odd occurrences at the hall are attributed to “Harold,” a former janitor or graduate assistant who lurks among the classrooms on the third floor.
 After classes finish for the day, the disembodied sound of keys jingling, doors opening and closing, or a typewriter clicking, rattle the nerves of even the most seasoned educator.
 Another story circulating the hall is that of a woman who can be heard crying in the first floor restroom.

 3. Rockford University